revel/revel.github.io/manual/testing.md

     t.AssertOk()
     t.AssertContentType("text/html")
 }
-// Will not appear in panel as it not start with `Test` case sensitive func (t *MyAppTest) TEstFavIcon() {
+// Will not appear in panel as it does not start with `Test`. func (t *MyAppTest) TEstFavIcon() {
     t.Get("/favicon.ico")
     t.AssertOk()